 Remote Client Onboarding

-Organizations that need to verify and store their client information during the remote onboarding processes are subject to various regulations such as KYC, GDPR, and AML to name a few.
-Often times clients need to scan their identity documents in order for the business to verify their identity or perform customer due diligence.
+Organizations that need to verify and store their client information during the remote onboarding processes are subject to various regulations, such as KYC, GDPR, and AML, to name a few.
+Oftentimes, clients need to scan their identity documents in order for the business to verify their identity or perform customer due diligence.

 Financial Information Processing

 Financial institutions need to protect the privacy of their customers when processing financial information.
-Often that can be done by removing or obscuring PII from data sets using data anonymization techniques such as data masking or generalization.
+Using automated anonymization software, they can instantly remove or obscure PII from data sets across transaction reports, credit reports, payment information, invoices, bank statements, and loan applications.

 Software & Product Development

-- Relies on technical resources: Anonymizing data can be a technically and resource-intensive process.
+Automating data anonymization can be a technically and resource-intensive process.
 Organizations would need to have specialized knowledge and expertise to implement.
 Next to that, it can be time-consuming and costly to maintain.
-Due to sophisticated hackers and data breach methods, companies must continuously update their anonymization techniques to ensure that data remain truly anonymous.

-Anonymizing Your Data with Klippa DocHorizon
+Automated Data Anonymization with Klippa DocHorizon

 DocHorizon can be trained to blackline and mask certain fields and text from documents that are sent to the parsing engine.
-These documents can be sent via mail, web, or mobile application in the form of JPG, PNG, and PDF for example.
-After the data anonymization is applied, you can receive the anonymized data in the form of your choice including JSON, XLSX, XML, or CSV.
+These documents can be sent via mail, web, or mobile application in the form of JPG, PNG, and PDF, for example.
+After the data anonymization is applied, you can receive the anonymized data in the form of your choice, including JSON, XLSX, XML, or CSV.

-Implementation of our data anonymization solution is very easy due to the proper documentation available and can be done via API or SDK.
+Implementation of our automated data anonymization solution is very easy due to the proper documentation available and can be done via API or SDK.
 Our API will be useful for you if you want to build your own information extraction and anonymization pipeline and connect it with your existing software systems.

 Our SDK, on the other hand, enables you to turn your mobile devices into data capture devices with the ability to mask data selectively.
 This is useful if you want to add data anonymization features to your existing or soon-to-be-released mobile app.